APysnack/user-login/README.md

 The purpose of this repo is to create a starting point for future applications with necessary infrastructure such as library installations, user authentication, login/session management

-ruby on rails
+ruby on rails.
-devise user authentication
+devise user authentication.
-graphql/graphiql/apollo graphql
+graphql/graphiql/apollo graphql.
-tailwind css
+tailwind css.
-styled components
+styled components.
-material ui
+material ui.
 redux
 redux-persist